Admin Tutorial

 container, or any option where installing/managing system services is

-possible without the risk of interfering is production resources.
+possible without the risk of interfering with production resources.

 We’ve already made the container image available on our repository with the GitLab-Runner installed, and all Jacamar build requirements accounted for.
 You can audit the Dockerfile and build your own version if required.